publisha/publisha.github.io/pages/footnotes.md

 aligned to the left edge of the text box.
-You will often see this in the books on your shelves, however, a more attractive arrangement is to 'outdent' these listed figures so that the footnotes are are aligned to the text and the figures are offset from this text box.
+You will often see this in the books on your shelves, however, a more attractive arrangement is to 'outdent' these listed figures so that the footnotes are are aligned to the text and the number figures are offset from this text box.

 [![The layout of the footnotes is controlled through the second tab](/images/2017/04/secondtab.png)](/images/2017/04/secondtab.png)